 - 1. Use one of the following phrases to describe the type of work for each RECREATION FEATURE and MAJOR SUPPORT AMENITY that will be funded by the GRANT.
-Modify the language as appropriate: - "Acquire approximately...acres" (provide the approximate number of acres that will approximate number of acres that will be acquired as the RECREATION FEATURE) See the definition of ACQUISITION on page 45. - "DEVELOPMENT of approximately ... feet of TRAIL" (provide the approximate number of feet or miles that will be developed as per the GRANT SCOPE).
-See the definition of DEVELOPMENT on page 46 and the definition of TRAIL on page 48.
+Modify the language as appropriate: - "Acquire approximateacres..." (provide the approximate number of acres that will be acquired).
+See the definition of ACQUISITION on page 46. - "Enhance the salmon bedding area in approximatelyfeet ofRiver" (provide the approximate number of feet or miles that will be enhanced, as well as the body of water's location, as per the GRANT SCOPE).
+See the definition of ENHANCEMENT on page 47. - "Restore habitat along approximatelyft. ofCreek" (provide the approximate number of feet or miles that will be restored, as well as the body of water's location, as per the GRANT SCOPE).
+See the definition of RESTORATION on page 49.